 Coined in the United States, the term ‘lobbying’, has however been for decades associated to corruption and undue influence.
 If we had to draw a portrait of a lobbyist popular in Netflix series, such as House of Cards, we would picture a person with excellent communication skills, deep knowledge of the policy-making process, connections with the world of politics and means to influence the decision-making process through rhetoric, pressure, blackmail or bribe.
 This picture is however not only false for 99% of the industry, but also misleading for the public and policymakers themselves.

-In our second edition of Regulating Lobbying: A Global Comparison we provide an analysis of lobbying as a highly professionalised activity that is important for policymakers (You can download chapter 1 below).
+In our second edition of Regulating Lobbying: A Global Comparison we provide an analysis of lobbying as a highly professionalised activity that is important for policymakers (you can download chapter 1 on this website).

 Lobbyists provide government with technical and political expertise that would otherwise not be available.
 Their activity is therefore central to a healthy democratic system.